 What is a Cancellation and Why Can Your Home Insurance Be Cancelled?

 The policy cannot be cancelled before you, as the policyholder, are notified.
-Each state has a notice requirement that companies must comply with, and when sending the notice the reason for cancellation must be included.
-Companies typically must mail the notice for cancellation 10 to 30 days prior to cancelling your plan.
+Each state has a notice requirement that agencies must comply with, and when sending the notice the reason for cancellation must be included.
+Agencies typically must mail the notice for cancellation 10 to 30 days prior to cancelling your plan.

 What is a Nonrenewal?